Should you set up a KiwiSaver account for your child?

 While many parents and guardians are well aware of savings accounts and the habit of popping a bit of money away for their child each year, we often get asked whether it’s a good idea to set up a KiwiSaver account for children too.

-A KiwiSaver account is not just a savings account; it’s an investment which if nurtured well, can grow into a very helpful chunk money by the time the child is ready to buy their first-home.
+A KiwiSaver account is not just a savings account; it’s an investment which if nurtured well, can grow into a very helpful chunk of money by the time the child is ready to buy their first home.

 However, KiwiSaver has strict rules – particularly around withdrawals, so it’s important to understand both the benefits and limitations on how KiwiSaver works for children before deciding if it’s right for your family.